albar965/littlenavmap-manual/en/APPROACHES.md

 1. **If the next leg continues after or at the hold fix:** When approaching the hold fix after one circuit continue straight on.
 The next leg will be activated after half a nautical mile up to one nautical mile.

 2. **If the next leg starts before the hold fix:** Exit the hold at its fix.
 Exit right turn holds to the left and vice versa \(i.e. turn outside the hold\).
 Proceed to the fix of the next leg which will be activated.

+You can activate the next leg manually if you do not exit the hold at its fix.
+Right click in the flight plan table on the next leg and select `Activate Flight Plan Leg`.

 #### Procedure turns {#procedures-turns}